huantianad/haskmania/README.md

 $ cabal run
 ```

-Currently, there is no way to exit the game.
-You must kill the shell through external means, such as by using your mouse or turning off your computer.
+To exit the game, press the escape or enter key.

 ## Members